jhipster/jhipster-dotnetcore/README.md

 In case of Oracle database, see [official documentation](https://github.com/oracle/docker-images/blob/master/OracleDatabase/SingleInstance/README.md)

+## Generating Services

+You can use services to move business logic away from controllers.
+It also allows you to use DTOs.

+You can generate services using the entity generator:

+`jhipster entity newentity`

+Or by using JDL:

+ `service all with serviceImpl except Employee, Job`

+ Notice that only the service with interface option (serviceImpl) is enabled on this generator.

 ## Using DTOs

 Notice that this blueprint uses [AutoMapper](https://automapper.org/) to handle dto conversion instead of Java's mapstruct.